User Guide

 First, make sure you have Java

-17or above installed on your computer.
+17installed on your computer.
 Not sure if you have it?
-Open a terminal and typejava -version— if you see a version number of 17 or higher, you’re good to go!
+Open a terminal and typejava -version— if you see the version number 17, you’re good to go!

 Next, download the latest